 Please see the links below which give further detailed information on what support will be available from Student Finance England

-Support from Northbrook College
+Support from Northbrook MET

 Limited bursaries are available.
-Please contact Student Financial Support for application forms.

 Access to Learning Fund

-This is a hardship grant based on a student’s income and expenditure whilst at college.
+This is a hardship grant based on a student's income and expenditure whilst at college.
 In order to apply, full time students must be receiving their full loan entitlement and be struggling to meet basic living costs.
-Please contact Student Financial Support for application forms – these will be available after the commencement of your course.
+Please contact Student Financial Services for application forms - these will be available after the commencement of your course.